roobottom/roodesign-2022/source/work/core.md

 ## Rapid, agile design
+When I joined the team, they had recently undergone an alpha assessment and had not met the service standard requirements.
+We needed to test and implement the best solution to this problem.
+Using the GOV.UK prototyping kit, I created a prototype and gathered user feedback to refine the design.

+To further improve the submission process for housing logs, I implemented form design principles such as presenting one task per page and creating a clear starting point.
+I also developed the team's ability to communicate the service process through detailed user journey maps.

+I introduced a design history to document our decision-making process to ensure transparency and accountability.
+Just five weeks later, we were able to meet all the requirements for our alpha reassessment.

 I joined the team shortly after their [alpha assessment](https://www.gov.uk/service-standard-reports/submit-data-on-social-housing-sales-and-lettings-alpha-assessment-report); unfortunately, they hadn't met the requirements of the service standard.
 The team experimented with many hypotheses but none in-depth, so we needed to test their best solution idea quickly.

 {% gallery [{